Meet the Chaplaincy and Spiritual Care team

 Dorothy returned to GOSH in 2010 and her main focus is supporting patients and families in the cardiac and respiratory wards, becoming Deputy Team Leader in 2013.
-As well as her chaplaincy work, she is an associate priest in a parish in Buckinghamshire.
-Dorothy's usual working days are everyday except Fridays.
+As well as her chaplaincy role, Dorothy is a staff wellbeing coach and is also currently working on an MA in Chaplaincy & Pastoral Care.

 Fatima was appointed as the first Muslim female chaplain at GOSH in 2009.
 She is available to support Muslim patients and families with their spiritual and religious needs.
 Along with the other Muslim chaplains, she visits all wards in the hospital.
 Fatima is also a trained community nurse.

-Fatima is proficient in Gujurati, Urdu, Kiswahili and Kutchi, and her usual working days are Tuesdays and Fridays.
+Fatima is proficient in Gujurati, Urdu, Kiswahili and Kutchi, and her usual working days are Mondays and Wednesdays.

 Romana combines her work at GOSH with working for the Muslim community as a female spiritual facilitator and as an Islamic counsellor.
 As well as her work at GOSH, Romana is a chaplain at Kings College London.